xiaomopro/Glory-To-Goo-StorageMod/README.md

 ## Installation

 1. Download and install **BepInEx 6 IL2CPP BE** into your game folder:
-From Glory To Goo/
+-From Glory To Goo/
-├── BepInEx/
+-├── BepInEx/
-├── doorstop_config.ini
+-├── doorstop_config.ini
-└── winhttp.dll
+-└── winhttp.dll

 2. Launch the game once and close it.
 This allows BepInEx to initialize and generate required files.